Extreme & Interesting Geographical Points of the USA

 Badwater Basin in Death Valley, California (-282 feet) with an elevation of 282 ft (86 m) below sea level.

 From Mt.
-Washington, you can see Maine, Vermont, New Hampshire, New York Massachusetts, and Quebec.
+Washington in New Hampshire, you can see Maine, Vermont, New Hampshire, New York Massachusetts, and Quebec.

 Smallest Town in the USA Buford, Wyoming (right off I-80)